karlssberg/Motiv/Karlssberg.Motiv/Tutorial.md

-﻿## Creating a composite specification
+﻿## Creating a composite proposition

-A composite specification is a specification that is composed of other specifications.
-The composite specification can be created by using the `&` operator, which is the logical AND operator.
+A composite proposition is a proposition composed of other propositions.
+The composite proposition can be created by using the `&` operator, which is the logical AND operator.
 The `&` operator is overloaded for the `Spec<T>` class.
-The `&` operator returns a new `Spec<T>` instance that represents the logical AND of the two specifications.
+The `&` operator returns a new `Spec<T>` instance that represents the logical AND of the two propositions.

 ### Basic Specification